NREL/PyDSS/docs/source/hdf-data-format.rst

 ###############
 HDF Data Format
 ###############
-This page describes the format PyDSS uses to export data in an HDF file.
+This page describes the format pydss uses to export data in an HDF file.
 PyDSS contains code to convert the raw data to pandas.DataFrame objects or Python dictionaries, so normal users should not need to write their own tools to interpret the data.